bsn-si/figaro-cli/README.md

 ```

 #### Make deposit
-After accept, courier need enter deposit to contract (This is part of the guarantee mechanism).
+After acceptance the courier needs to make a deposit to the contract (This is part of the guarantee mechanism).

 _Disclaimer: this command automatically requests permission to withdraw funds from your wallet._